memfault/interrupt/_drafts/advanced-gdb.md

 $64 = "hello"
 ```

-This is useful in it's own right, but it is especially useful for helping me with one of my least favorite tasks in GDB: iterating over linked lists.
+This is useful in its own right, but it is especially useful for helping me with one of my least favorite tasks in GDB: iterating over linked lists.

 You may have done something similar to the following: